Skip to main content

 UCA's Co-operative Education Programme offers:

-• Networking sessions, guest lectures, info sessions and workshops with professionals
+4. Networking sessions, guest lectures, info sessions, workshops, and informal meetings with professionals

 The work-integrated learning model allows the application of theoretical classroom knowledge in a professional environment and involves UCA faculty in program implementation to ensure educational continuity.
 Students have an opportunity to apply for placements in fields such as communications and marketing, monitoring and evaluation, business, finance, information technology, geographic information systems, project management, research, human resources, and education.